While E-Prop is fairly intuitive, the additional information below may be helpful. Please email Judy Fredenberg with any suggestions or additions.

-- If rejected and PI decides to not submit, it will remain in the PI’s (REJECTED) queue.
+- If Not Approved and PI decides to not submit, it will remain in the PI’s (Not Approved) queue.
 To remove it from this queue, contact the SPS to change status accordingly so that it is removed from the queue.

 Not Submitted > When checklist completes approval process, but proposal is not submitted to sponsor.
 The SPS can change the status to “Not Submitted” when it’s the SPS’s turn to approve.

 Not Reviewed > Checklist is saved but NOT submitted for routing and approval, and PI wants it off his/her Working On queue.
 Only SPS can change status to “Not Reviewed.”

 Submitted > Checklist has completed routing and approval process, including SPS approval, and the proposal is ready for submission to sponsor.
 Only SPS can change status to “Submitted.”
 Because this status will drive the report on the number of proposals submitted in any given time frame, it is important that SPS change appropriately.